rebsonoliveira/sql-server/samples/features/security/contoso-clinic/README.md

 ####How did that work?
 ##### Connection String
-Our connection string for our application now contains `Column Encryption Setting=Enabled` which allows the driver to handle the necessary overhead to decrypt the newly encrypted data without code changes.
+Our connection string for our application now contains `Column Encryption Setting=Enabled` which instructs the driver to automatically encrypt parameters targeting encrypted columns and decrypt any results retrieved from encrypted columns, without code changes.
 Don't forget this for your app if you intend to use Always Encrypted functonality.

 ### Row Level Security (RLS)